The Big Raid in Young County During October of 1864

 By this time it was discovered, not only at Fort Murray, but elsewhere that a large number of Indians, variously estimated from 300 to 1000 in number, were storming and destroying the Young County settlement, particularly along Elm creek.
 The citizens dispatched runners to the various ranches, and in a short time, the settlements of the western part of Young County were ablaze with excitement.
 The large number of hostile Indians, in many instances, caused the hysterical pioneers to leave their homes and seek shelter among the cliffs and in the timber.
 It was not a question of whipping the Indians or driving them away, but a struggle for existence.

 Either the same Indians or a different division from those that assaulted Peter Harmison and his son, appeared at the Fitzpatrick Ranch, which was about nine miles west of the present town of Newcastle.
-At the time, Mrs. Elizabeth (Carter) Fitzpatrick; her son, Joe Carter; her widowed daughter, Mrs. Susan Durgan, and her two little girls, Lottie and Milie Durgan, four and six years old respectively; and Negro Brit's Johnson's wife, Mary Johnson, and their two small boys and girl, were at the Fitzpatrick ranch.
+At the time, Mrs. Elizabeth (Carter) Fitzpatrick; her son, Joe Carter; her widowed daughter, Mrs. Susan Durgan, and her two little girls, Lottie and Milie Durgan, four and six years old respectively; and African Brit's Johnson's wife, Mary Johnson, and their two small boys and girl, were at the Fitzpatrick ranch.

 Here, again the mysterious, red-headed man made his appearance.
 When Mrs. Susan Durgan picked up a gun, this red-headed man told her to put it down, or she would be shot.
 She refused and was killed.
-Two Indians caught one of Negro Brit's boys named Jim, and each seemed to want him.
+Two Indians caught one of African Brit's boys named Jim, and each seemed to want him.
 But when neither Indian relinquished the boy to the other, he was knocked in the head and killed.
-So Mrs. Susan Durgan and Negro Brit's boy now lay dead on the ground.
+So Mrs. Susan Durgan and African Brit's boy now lay dead on the ground.
 Mrs. Elizabeth Fitzpatrick and her son, Joe Carter, her two surviving children were made Indian captives.
 But Mrs. Elizabeth Fitzpatrick refused to go with the Indians.
 When she did, the mysterious red-headed man informed her that she must go or be killed.
 She then consented to go with the Indians.

 About the time, or shortly after the Indians left the Fitzpatrick Ranch, these same savages, or a different band, went east a short distance, here from a high ridge, they could see Joel Myers, hunting a yoke of steers.
 In a short time he was surrounded by the savages, killed, scalped and stripped.
 His death occurred not far from the mouth of Elm creek.